awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Blueprints.md

 **Integration with API Gateway**

 The API blueprint is integrated with Amazon API Gateway\.
-This enables you to select an API Gateway API and stage from the same AWS account and Region as the canary, or to upload a Swagger template from API Gateway for cross\-account and cross\-Region API monitroing\.
+This enables you to select an API Gateway API and stage from the same AWS account and Region as the canary, or to upload a Swagger template from API Gateway for cross\-account and cross\-Region API monitoring\.
 You can then choose the rest of the details in the console to create the canary, instead of entering them from scratch\.
 For more information about API Gateway, see [What is Amazon API Gateway?](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)

+**Using a private API**

+You can create a canary that uses a private API in Amazon API Gateway\.
+For more information, see [Creating a private API in Amazon API Gateway?](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html)

 ## Broken link checker<a name="CloudWatch_Synthetics_Canaries_Blueprints_Broken_Links"></a>